letsencrypt/acme-spec/draft-barnes-acme.md

 : The string "proofOfPossession"

 alg (required, string):
-: A token indicating the cryptographic algorithm that should be used by the client to compute the signature {{I-D.ietf-jose-json-web-algorithms}}.
+: A token indicating the cryptographic algorithm that should be used by the client to compute the signature {{RFC7518}}.
 (MAC algorithms such as "HS*" MUST NOT be used.)
 The client MUST verify that this algorithm is supported for the indicated key before responding to this challenge.

 nonce (required, string):
 : A random 16-byte octet string, Base64-encoded